Complexity Classes of Equivalence Problems Revisited: Introduction

 The remainder of the paper is organized as follows.
 In Section \ref{sec:prelims} we give preliminary definitions and background.
 In Section \ref{sec:previousResults} we review the original results of Blass and Gurevich \cite{blassGurevich1, blassGurevich2}.
 We also combine their results with other results that have appeared in the past 25 years to yield some immediate extensions.
 In Section \ref{sec:probQuantum} we prove new results connecting these classes with probabilistic and quantum computation.
+In Section \ref{sec:promise} we introduce the promise versions of $\Eqshort$ and $\Kershort$ and prove Theorem~\ref{thm:promise}.
 In Section \ref{sec:groupy}, we introduce a group-like condition on the witness sets of $\cc{NP}$-complete problems that would allow us to extend the first half of Theorem~\ref{thm:BQP/RP} from $\cc{UP}$ to $\cc{NP}$, giving much stronger evidence that $\Kershort \neq \Eqshort$.
 We believe the question of whether any $\cc{NP}$-complete sets have this property is of independent interest: a positive answer would provide nontrivial quantum algorithms for $\cc{NP}$ problems, and a negative answer would provide further concrete evidence for the lack of structure in $\cc{NP}$-complete problems.
-In Sections \ref{sec:factoring} and \ref{sec:collision-free} we discuss connections with integer factoring and collision-free hash functions, respectively.
-In Section \ref{sec:reduction} we introduce a notion of reduction between equivalence relations and the corresponding notion of completeness.
-In Section \ref{sec:oracles}, we update and extend some of the oracle results of \cite{blassGurevich1, blassGurevich2} using forcing techniques.
+In Section \ref{sec:hardProblems} we discuss collision-free hash functions, the subgroup equality problem and Boolean function congruence (not isomorphism) as potential witnesses to the separation of these classes.
+We also introduce a notion of reduction between equivalence relations and the corresponding notion of completeness.
+In Section \ref{sec:oracles}, we update and extend some of the oracle results of Blass and Gurevich \cite{blassGurevich1, blassGurevich2} using generic oracles.
 In the final section we mention several directions for further research, in addition to the several open questions scattered throughout the paper.